one-net/onenet.-client-Bushi/README.md

 * **Project Name:** Project onenet x Bushi
 * **Team Name:** onenet.
-* **Payment Address:** secret1sqmdt5998xe7swnpszhar3emaul49rjvtjafvt
+* **Payment Address:** secret1p3sph6ws3mxvkcfnwyzctf5d7fyzjtue2930cw

 ## Project Description
 onenet.-
-* onenet. is a multi-purpose video game launch client that will host multiple cross-functionality video games.
-This launch client will work in tandem with our tokens, NFTs, and other digital assets to be able to be used in all video games hosted on this client.
+* onenet. is a video game platform that will host multiple cross-functionality video games.
+This platform will work in tandem with our tokens, NFTs, and other digital assets to be able to be used in all video games hosted on this client.

 Imagine that Jessy purchased $100 of token in onenet.'s client.
 She purchases this token to use on Game 1, a video game hosted on onenet.
 Though she purchased these coins originally to use in Game 1, her interest has turned to wanting to use these tokens on assets in Game 2.
 Because both games are hosted on onenet., she is able to use these newly purchased tokens and use them in all games hosted on the client.
 This is interchangeable with NFT(s).